askingkey/askingkey/README.md

 I am studying for a Ph.D. at Peking University.
 I love to explore and learn about new things.

 Previous works:
-1. cfDNAanalyzer, github: LiymLab/cfDNAanalyzer,

-Zhou J, Zhu K, Huang X ...
+1. **cfDNAanalyzer**, github: LiymLab/cfDNAanalyzer, Zhou J, Zhu K, Huang X ...
 A comprehensive toolkit for analyzing cell-free DNA genomic sequencing data in liquid biopsy iScience, 2026; 29